-This is part 1 in a series about Louisiana College’s Smith Scholars.
+This is part 1 in a series about Louisiana Christian University’s Smith Scholars.

-At Louisiana College, an annual competition is held to determine the winner of the Smith Scholarship, a full ride to LC for four years—the only full-ride scholarship offered by the College.
+At Louisiana Christian University, an annual competition is held to determine the winner of the Smith Scholarship, a full ride to LC for four years—the only full-ride scholarship offered by the College.
 One student is chosen from an interview, essay and resume-based competition.

 Anna Matherne, now a senior at LC, was the 2017 recipient of the Smith Scholarship.

 She grew up in Baton Rouge, after being adopted from an orphanage in Fuzhou, China, when she was 10 months old.
 She was raised as an only child by a single, widowed mother, and because of this dynamic, she has a very close relationship with her mom, Patti Matherne.